kmarkus/microblx/doc/tutorial.md

 This will always happens in the first interation, since the controller did step yet, thus no velocity command is available.

 ### Step 4: Stop and clean-up functions
-These functions are ok as they are generated, since the only thing we want to take care is that memory is freed.
+These functions are OK as they are generated, since the only thing we want to take care of is that memory is freed.

 ### Final listings of the block
 The plant is, _mutatis mutandis_,  built following the same rationale, and will be not detailed here.